lnds/sc-cli/README.md

 2. Let you choose where to save it (default: `~/.config/sc-tui/config.toml`)
 3. Prompt for your Shortcut API key
 4. Prompt for your Shortcut mention name
+5. Set this as the default workspace if it's the first one

 #### Manual Setup